 A minor part of the aggregates is relocated, for example at the road where it is located.
 The material could for instance be used to fill an embankment in the proximity.
-This is expected to occur within a 100-year time horizon.
+This is expected to occur within a 100year time horizon.
 Table 13: Scenario-based information for end of life.

-Scenario information Unit (per declared unit) Scenario 1 Scenario 2 Collection process specified by type kg collected separately NA 1000 kg collected with mixed construction waste NA 0 Recovery system specified by type kg for re-use NA 1000 kg for recycling NA 0 kg for energy recovery NA 0 Disposal specified by type kg product or material for final disposal NA 0 Assumptions for scenario development, e.g. transportation units as appropriate Further scenario-based information is presented in the Annex of the Background Report
+Unit (per declared unit) Scenario 1 Scenario 2 kg collected separately NA 1000 kg collected with mixed construction waste NA 0 kg for re-use NA 1000 kg for recycling NA 0 kg for energy recovery NA 0 kg product or material for final disposal NA 0 units as appropriate Further scenario-based information is presented in the Annex of the Background Report declared unit) kg collected separately kg collected with mixed construction waste kg for re-use kg for re-use kg for anergy recovery kg product or material for final disposal declared unit)kg collected separatelyNAkg collected with mixed construction wasteNAkg for re-use recyclingNAkg for re-use recyclingNAkg for energy recoveryNAkg product or material for final disposalNAunits as appropriateFurther scena information is in the Annex